-Over-Temperature Verify that the baseplate temperature is less than 65°C (149°F).
+Over-Temperature Verify that the baseplate temperature is less than the drive Baseplate Temperature value.
 The drive remains disabled until the temperature at the drive baseplate falls below this threshold.
+See "Baseplate Temperature Range" on page 25 or consult the drive datasheet for the allowable temperature range.